danwiener/CSharp-Multi-Threading-vs.-Single-Threading-Concurrency-Calculator/README.md

 # ConcurrentCalculations

-This application makes use of the asynchronous built-in .NET class Task to test calculation time using concurrency.
+This application makes use of the asynchronous built-in .NET class Task to evaluate calculation time using concurrency.

 It contains three methods.